wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/A/Awaken.md

 You impart sentience in a Huge or smaller beast or plant, granting it an Intelligence of 10 and proficiency in a language you know.
 A plant targeted by this spell gains the ability to move, as well as senses identical to those of a human.
-The Conductor assigns appropriate statistics to the awakened plant.
+The Conductor chooses statistics appropriate for the awakened plant, such as the statistics for the _Awakened Shrub_ or the _Awakened Tree_.

 The target is [charmed](#Conditions_charmed) by you for 30 days.
 The charmed condition ends early if you or your companions harm the target.